Turtle shell clustering: A mixture approach to discriminative clustering with applications to flow cytometry and other data: Results

 \subsection{Real Data Applications}

 In the following real data analyses we continue to compare the full turtle shell to a GMM with the ICL and with the BIC as the order selection criterion.
-Additionally, we compare our methods to two prominent clustering methods specifically designed for flow cytometry data, as we compare the methods on five benchmark clustering datasets and two benchmark flow cytometry datasets.
+Additionally, we compare our methods to two prominent clustering methods specifically designed for flow cytometry data, as we compare the methods on six standard clustering datasets, four image datasets, and two benchmark flow cytometry datasets.
 See Table~\ref{datainfo} for further details regarding each data set.

 The first flow cytometry method we compare to is cytometree \citep{commenges2018cytometree}.
 In cytometree, a classification tree is built as follows: for each variable, obtain the AIC values from a one-component univariate GMM and a two-component univariate GMM and calculate the normalized difference in AIC; then, split the variable that maximizes this difference, provided the split is greater than some pre-specified threshold (i.e., $t = 0.1$).
 This process iterates until no variables remain to split \citep{commenges2018cytometree}.
 We include cytometree into the analysis as it was introduced with one of the flow cytometry datasets we explore herein --- the HIPC dataset, available in the \texttt{cytometree} \textsf{R} package \citep{cytoR} --- and thus, we expect this method to perform well on this dataset.